neuroretransmit/rc6/README.md

 {
     // Secret to encrypt
     vector<u8> plaintext(256);
-    // Authenticated additional data to digest for authentication vector<u8> aad(256);
+    // Authenticated additional data to digest
+    vector<u8> aad(256);
     // Master key to be used for derivation vector<u8> key_generating_key(32);